British Foreign Secretary Boris Johnson quits as Brexit crisis deepens

 Breaking News Emails

-LONDON — Britain's foreign secretary and two other ministers quit Monday amid a deepening crisis over Brexit that threatens to topple Prime Minister Theresa May.
+LONDON — British Foreign Secretary Boris Johnson and two other ministers quit Monday amid a deepening crisis over Brexit that threatens to topple Prime Minister Theresa May.

-The resignation of the foreign minister, Boris Johnson, came after Brexit Secretary David Davis and junior Brexit minister Steve Baker stepped down overnight, blowing apart May's claim to have finally united her squabbling government on the issue.
+Johnson's resignation came after Brexit Secretary David Davis and junior Brexit minister Steve Baker stepped down overnight, blowing apart May's claim to have finally united her squabbling government on the issue.

 Johnson, a loud pro-Brexit voice within May's divided government, is unhappy with her plan to keep the U.K. and the E.U. in a free-trade zone for goods and to commit Britain to maintaining the same rules as the bloc for goods and agricultural products.